Employee Pension Contributions in Israel – The Complete Employer Guide 2026

 Employee Pension Contributions Israel – Annual Ceiling 2026

-Additionally, Israeli law sets a maximum salary amount on which pension contributions are calculated.
-As of 2026, the annual ceiling for pension contributions is based on the average wage in the economy (updated annually by the National Insurance Institute).
+Israeli law sets a maximum salary amount on which mandatory pension contributions are calculated.
+Under the Extension Order this ceiling is tied to the average wage in the economy, updated each January by the National Insurance Institute.

 How Much Do Pension Contributions Cost?
 A Calculation Example